noaa-ocs-modeling/CoastalApp/README.md

     * ``git  clone --recurse-submodules=':(exclude)ADCIRC' --recurse-submodules=':(exclude)PAHM' --recurse-submodules=":(exclude)SCHISM/*" https://github.com/noaa-ocs-modeling/CoastalApp.git``

-***(2) Download the source archive using the command:***
+***Note:*** The alternative method of downloading the application by fetching the zip archive via the command:

         wget https://github.com/noaa-ocs-modeling/CoastalApp/archive/refs/heads/main.zip

-and extract the sources in the CoastalApp directory by issuing the following commands:
+will download *CoastalApp* but all the model component directories will be empty as these components are basically pointers to their respective repositories.
+Only *CoastalApp's* configuration and build files will be available in this case.
+If users are only interested on how *CoastalApp* is configured, they can download the archive and extract the sources in the CoastalApp directory by issuing the following commands:

         unzip -o main.zip  (the data will be extracted into the CoastalApp-main directory)

         mv CoastalApp-main CoastalApp  (move the extracted files to the CoastalApp directory)

-Even though the archive is sufficient to compile *CoastalApp*, it is advisable to use the distributed version control system Git to follow the *CoastalApp* development and updates and to easily merge to new versions.
+By using the distributed version control system Git, users will be able to follow the *CoastalApp* development and its updates and furthermore they will be able to easily merge to new versions of the application.
 New Git users are invited to read some of the online guides to get familiar with vanilla Git concepts and commands:

 - Basic and advanced guide with the